DigitalState/Platform/README.md

 The SDK documentation is grouped by deployment environments:

-- [Lab](sdk/documentation/lab/index.md) - The lab environment deploys to your local machine and is used to further develop the platform.
+- [Lab](sdk/documentation/lab/index.md) - The lab environment is typically deployed to your local machine and is used to further develop the platform.
-- [Test](sdk/documentation/test/index.md) - The test environment deploys to a remote server and is used for continuous integration.
+- [Test](sdk/documentation/test/index.md) - The test environment is typically deployed to a remote server and is used for continuous integration.
-- [Development](sdk/documentation/dev/index.md) - The development environment deploys to a remote server and is used as sandbox.
+- [Development](sdk/documentation/dev/index.md) - The development environment is typically deployed to a remote server and is used as sandbox.
-- [Staging](sdk/documentation/stag/index.md) - The staging environment deploys to a remote server and is used as a pre-production mirror.
+- [Staging](sdk/documentation/stag/index.md) - The staging environment is typically deployed to a remote server and is used as a pre-production mirror.
-- [Production](sdk/documentation/prod/index.md) - The production environment deploys to a remote server and is used to serve the latest release.
+- [Production](sdk/documentation/prod/index.md) - The production environment is typically deployed to a remote server and is used to serve the latest release.

 ## Contributing